When love turns dangerous—stalking charges in New York

 False accusation of crime

 Being accused of domestic violence can change your life forever, even if you are never convicted.
 It is one of those highly-publicized offenses that inspires powerful—and negative—emotions, so a mere accusation is enough to do irreparable damage to your reputation and future.
-What inspires false accusations?
-There are several reasons why your spouse or partner…
+If you are being falsely accused in a domestic violence situation, you need…

 Read More